3therios/dyson-sphere-mods/README.md

 A basic config mod that allows you to increase the maximum warp speed of the Icarus Mecha.

+Note: Setting the warp speed to anything greater than 0.5 LY can cause issues "handling" the mecha.
+If you're used to crashing into planets from warp and having the game exit you, this may not be possible due to the speed of approach.
+As such, it's recommended to exit warp when you're close enough to the planet and sail the rest of the way.

 ---

 ## CopyLogisticStationConfig